NetherVikings/whereami/README.md

 # whereami

 Super simple app to find out where you are.
+(Copied atbyron's idea and made it worse.)

 ## Getting Started